nwdigitalradio/n7nix/debug/MAILGATEWAYLOGIN.md

-# Send RMS Gateway Login report via SMTP or Winlink usin CRON
+# RMS Gateway Login report via SMTP or Winlink using CRON

  The following scripts are used: